simulkade/FVTool/README.md

    `FVToolStartUp`

 ## Inspiration
-I started writing this tool after playing with [FiPy] (http://www.ctcms.nist.gov/fipy/), an amazing python-based finite volume solver.
+I started writing this tool after playing with [FiPy](http://www.ctcms.nist.gov/fipy/), an amazing python-based finite volume solver.
 This matlab solver is not a clone, and indeed very limited compared to FiPy.
 I wrote it to have a very handy tool for testing new ideas (new mathematical models) by solving them in 1D uniform Cartesian grids.
 Then I extended the code to